 The essence of man in his environment is all about socialization.
-Right from the stage of wandering band to the present modern society, man has continued to interact with his fellows.
-The end product of such interactions among men has led to struggle for survival on limited resources of the environment.
+Thus, right from the stage of wandering band to the present modern society, man has continued to interact with his fellows.
+Such interactions among men have led to a struggle for survival on limited resources in the environment.
 Politics, it is said has defined the existence of man in the struggle for power and over limited resources.
 The struggle for power by man over his fellow has amounted to exercise of influence.
-This scenario is likened to the dictum of the great political philosopher, Aristotle (384-322BC) that "Man is by Nature a Political Animal".
+This scenario is likened to the dictum of the great political philosopher, Aristotle (384-322 BC) that "Man is by Nature a Political Animal".
 By this, he meant that the essence of social existence is politics and when two or more men are interacting, they are invariably involved in a political relationship.
-In every society, men have continued to struggle to define positions as they tactically attempt to achieve their personal security from available resources.
+In every society, men have continued to struggle to define positions as they tactically attempt to achieve their personal security with available resources.
 They try to influence others in their social relations to accept their views.

-However, following the emergency of developmental state of Nigeria from the colonial and imperialistic regimes and subsequent gaining of political cum flag independence in 1960, Nigeria has been observed to have been influenced by the forces of democracy and democratization which have been sweeping all over the third and peripheral countries of Africa.
-However, trapped with the tenets of liberalism, democracy in Nigeria has ushered in the party politics, a vessel to corridor of power and key to unlock the limited resources of the state.
-It is argued that in all intents and purposes, democracy is the highest achievements of mankind in social and political relations.
+However, following the emergency of Nigeria from the colonial and imperialistic regimes and subsequent gaining of political cum flag independence in 1960, Nigeria has been influenced by the forces of democracy and democratization (elections, freedom of press, etc.), which have been sweeping all over the third and peripheral countries of Africa.
+However, trapped with the tenets of liberalism, democracy in Nigeria has ushered in the party politics, a vessel to the corridor of power and key to unlock the limited resources of the state.
+In all intents and purposes, democracy is one of the highest achievements of mankind in social and political relations.
 It is the product of sweat, toil, creativity, blood and sacrifice of millions of people across space and time in the human struggles for a better life.
 Therefore, to negate democracy is to negate this struggle, toil and sacrifice and contribution of this struggle to human progress.
-Equally, a negation of the struggle is a greater social and political progress^[1].
+Equally, a negation of the struggle is a greater social and political progress[1].

-Furthermore, the institution of political party and party recruitment in Nigeria has played out formidable role in the development of the nation-state.
-According to Omodia^[2], the existence of political party is one of the key political institutions in a competitive democracy.
-He continued to maintain that political party serves as an index through which democratic governance could be compared in a state in that structure and operation of the party politics tend to serve as a measuring rod for determining the fragility or otherwise of democratic system.
-Moreover, it is observed that despite the avalanche of roles performed by the institution of political party in metropolis and developed economies, the practice of party politics in Nigeria has taken an off-track.
-The nature and character of party structure and decision making by party leaders in choosing candidates for political positions has negated the spirit of intra party Polyarchy, thereby enhancing the influence of city-based party bosses.
-However, it is against this established backdrop that the paper tends to appreciate some operational concepts, political party recruitment and selection of candidates, decision making and influence of godfathers in ushering democratic recession in Nigeria polity.
+Furthermore, the institution of political party and party recruitment in Nigeria has played a formidable role in the development of the nation-state.
+According to Omodia[2], the existence of political party is one of the key political institutions in a competitive democracy.
+He maintain that political party serves as an index through which democratic governance could be compared in a state.
+Moreover, it has been observed that despite the avalanche of roles performed by the institution of political party in metropolis and developed economies, the practice of party politics in Nigeria has taken an off-track.
+The nature and character of party structure and decision making by party leaders in choosing candidates for political positions has negated the spirit of intra party polyarchy, thereby enhancing the influence of city-based party bosses.
+However, it is against this established backdrop that the study tends to appreciate some operational concepts, political party recruitment and selection of candidates, decision making and the influence of godfathers in ushering democratic recession in the Nigeria polity.